AndresNeron/lockerpy/README.md

 ## <a name="introduction"></a>Introduction

-Locker is a versatile encryption tool written in Python.
+Lockerpy is a versatile encryption tool written in Python.
 It supports both RSA and AES encryption algorithms, providing functionalities for generating symmetric (AES) and asymmetric (RSA) keys, encrypting/decrypting files in the host system, and managing encryption keys.
 This program is ideal for users who need to secure their data or handle encryption in various cyber offensive workflows.